Use these three Christmas celebration ideas, crafts, and more from children’s ministers just like you to make your holiday season special.

-Janice Knapp North Lawrence, Ohio
+North Lawrence, Ohio

 With this craft, children can celebrate the real meaning of Christmas.

-You’ll need concrete nails and red ribbon.
 Have children tie the ribbon around the nail head and tie the ends of the ribbon into a knot so the ribbon forms a loop.

 Talk about how the babe in the manger was not only born for us, but he was born to die for us.
 Tell children that when they hang their ornaments on their trees, they can remember that Jesus died on a tree for us.